civo/status/content/issues/2024-01-17-launch-disruption.md

 ---

+15:17 UTC

+We apologize for the inconvenience of not being able to launch clusters or instances from the dashboard, and are working on deploying a fix.

+---

 14:30 UTC

 The Civo website is currently experencing disruption with instance and cluster launches, with the page giving an error on viewing both the cluster and instance creation page.